 - Plant Hardiness Zones 5-9

 Of all the ornamental grasses, there is one that always draws attention and praise from everyone who sees it.
 This is Fountain Grass, an easily grown grass of striking beauty.
 If you are new to ornamental grasses, this is where you should start.
 If you are experienced with them, you already know this is one you can never be without.
 Fountain Grass grows reliably in almost every garden, and it makes a wonderful show for months and months.

-Fountain Grass is an upright clump-forming grass that has narrow, upright leaves that arch over, with many leaves forming a clump, creating a fountain-like effect.
+Fountain Grass (Pennisetum alopecuroides) is native to parts of southern Asia, Japan and Australia, where it grows naturally in grassy areas.
+It is an upright clump-forming grass with narrow, upright leaves that arch over, with many leaves forming a clump, creating a fountain-like effect.
 The leaves are less than ½ an inch wide, mid-green in color and 2 to 4 feet long.
 Typically this grass grows into mounds of arching foliage, with many seed stalks rising above the foliage, creating a wonderful effect that you will love.
 It sways gracefully in every breeze, yet it stands up even to strong winds in open, windswept places.
 Overall this plant will be 2 to 3 feet tall and the same across, but under ideal growing conditions older plants can be a foot taller when in flower.

 From within the foliage flower stems will emerge by mid-summer, and last right into winter.
 These have fluffy ends like a bottle-brush, and it is these many flower heads sprouting upwards and outwards that create the fountain effect that makes this plant so outstanding.
 The heads begin silvery beige in color, with a pink flush, turning lighter as the seeds mature.
 Then they turn pale straw colored in fall.
 These seed spikes can be cut at any time for floral arrangements, and they can be hung upside down to dry for long-term indoor display in winter.